 The student must sign in and out of their clinical site on a daily basis, using the Trajecsys Report SystemTM.
+Students are required to sign-in on hospital computers before beginning clinical and sign-out on hospital computers before leaving their clinical site.

 - 1. Any student who does not follow the established daily sign in and out procedure for their clinical practicum site will receive demerits for failure to follow policy regarding clinical sign-in/out procedures on the Clinical Practicum Grade Report form, (Form CP 1-5-A) in the category of Student Documentation. - 2.
-Students caught misrepresenting their start or departure time will meet with program officials to discuss their inappropriate and unethical behavior.
+Students caught falsifying their start or departure time will meet with program officials to discuss their inappropriate and unethical behavior.
 A Student Conference form will be completed indicating the reasons for the conference.
-In addition, the student will be placed on clinical probation for this unethical behavior. - 3.
-If a student misrepresents his/her start/departure time for a second occurrence, after being placed on clinical probation, the student will be dismissed from the program for falsifying student documentation.
+In addition, the student will be placed on clinical probation, clinical suspension or dismissed from the program for this unethical behavior falsifying student documentation. - An investigation will determine the disciplinary actions for the student(s). - The student will also meet with the NECC Student Code of Conduct Officer. - Each case is unique, varying with the situation and individual(s) involved.
+If more than one student is involved the outcome with the disciplinary actions many vary.